 Walking / Biking

 Walking and biking to Randall’s Island Park is easy, and you can get there by crossing the RFK Bridge from Manhattan/125th street (about 15 minutes walking), RFK Bridge from Queens (about 30 minutes walking), or the RFK bridge from the Bronx (about 15 minutes walking).
 The event is located right next to Icahn stadium, so you can follow signs toward Icahn or any signs for the festival.
+The elevator at 125th Street is no longer operational, as it is being rebuilt and will not be finished until after the festival dates.

 You can also walk across the footbridge from E. 103rd St. in Manhattan onto Randall’s Island Park.
 It takes about 20-25 minutes to walk from the Manhattan side of the footbridge to the festival entrance.
 If you plan on biking to the festival, we advise you to come via the 103rd street footbridge.
 Bike rack will be near the entrance to the festival for you to lock up your bikes too!